MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/slow-smb-file-transfer.md

 - [SMB Direct](/windows-server/storage/file-server/smb-direct) (SMB over Remote Direct Memory Access (RDMA)) may be needed to reach certain network transfer speeds, or reach high speeds without causing high CPU utilization.
 - File copies start fast and then slow down.

-  - A change in copy speed can occur when the initial copy is cached by storage and/or buffered in system memory, and then the cache reaches capacity.
+  - A change in copy speed can occur when the initial copy is cached by storage or buffered in system memory, and then the cache reaches capacity.
   - Data is then committed directly to disk (write-through) once memory buffers and storage caches are depleted, limiting performance to the storage mediums sustained write-through limits.
   - Use [RAMMap](/sysinternals/downloads/rammap) from SysInternals to determine whether **Mapped File** usage in memory stops growing.